Quentin Othon

-Quentin Othon (born 27 March 1988) is a French footballer who plays for French club Strasbourg II.
-He has represented his country at under-16, under-17, under-18, under-19 and under-21 levels.
+Quentin Othon (born 27 March 1988) is a French former professional footballer who played as a midfielder or left-back.
+He represented France at under-16, under-17, under-18, under-19 and under-21 levels.

 Club career

 Strasbourg

 On 27 July 2007, Othon signed his first professional contract agreeing to a four-year deal with RC Strasbourg until June 2011.
-He started as left back for Strasbourg due to his ability to run and make crosses from the left wing.
+He started as a left-back for Strasbourg due to his ability to run and make crosses from the left wing.

 Châteauroux (loan)

-On 18 July 2010, Ligue 2 club Châteauroux announced that they had signed Othon from RC Strasbourg on a season-long loan deal, with the option to make the move permanent at the end of the season.
-During winter transfer window Othon went to loan on another Ligue 2 team for 5 months.
+On 18 July 2010, Ligue 2 club Châteauroux announced that they had signed Othon from Strasbourg on a season-long loan deal, with the option to make the move permanent at the end of the season.
+During the winter transfer window, Othon went on loan to another Ligue 2 team for five months.

 FC Nantes (loan)

 On 6 January 2011, Ligue 2 club Nantes announced that they had signed Othon from RC Strasbourg on a season-long loan deal, with the option to make the move permanent at the end of the season.
-He made a total of 9 appearances for Nantes in League and played as defensive midfield role.
+He made a total of nine appearances for Nantes in League and played as defensive midfield role.

 Troyes

-On 26 August 2011, Ligue 1 club Troyes announced that they had signed Othon from RC Strasbourg on a long term deal for undisclosed fee.
-Othon scored his first goal for Troyes in 2013–14 season with stunning left foot shot from outside of the box.
+On 26 August 2011, Ligue 1 club Troyes announced that they had signed Othon from RC Strasbourg on a long-term deal for an undisclosed fee.
+Othon scored his first goal for Troyes in the 2013–14 season with a stunning left foot shot from outside of the box.